tersesystems/blindsight/docs/src/main/paradox/setup/index.md

 ## JSON-LD

-[JSON-LD support](../usage/jsonld.md) can be added for richer structured logging.
+@ref:[JSON-LD support](../usage/jsonld.md) can be added for richer structured logging.

 Add the bintray resolver: